 Know where your target group is.
 In 2019 we take this literally, in fact, the trend of location-based marketing (LBM) continues next year and will further narrow the gap between on-and-offline.
-Location based marketing uses the locations of your target group to make contact at a time and place relevant to them.
-The form of this is very different: from sending push messages with coupons as soon as a consumer joins the store to show WeChat ads during events and concerts.
+Location-based marketing uses the locations of your target group to make contact at a time and place relevant to them.
+The form of this is very different: from sending push messages with coupons as soon as a consumer joins the store to showing WeChat ads during events and concerts.

 - Offline vs online

 But it doesn’t stay online.
 Location-based marketing offers opportunities to strike a bridge between the online and offline world.
 Preferably as personalized as possible and cross-device: from billboards to smartphones.
 Are you at the Shanghai Railway station and missed the train?
 The coffee shop on the corner allows you, calculated at that time, to know via a WeChat ad that there is a discount code for cappuccinos today.